 ⓘ TIP: Be sure to stop for lunch before entering the museums.

-How much time to visit the Vatican Museums?
+How much time is needed to visit the Vatican Museums?

 How to see the Sistine chapel